jimxshaw/jimxshaw.github.io/_posts/2017-06-03-interview-questions-01.md

 ---
 layout: post
-title:  "Interview Questions 01"
+title:  "Common Coding Interview Questions 01"
 date:   2017-06-03 18:26:33 -0500
 categories: interview
 ---

 ![Technical Interview][TechnicalInterview]

 Here are some software developer interview questions that employers asked me over the years and my answers to them.
-Most of the questions are about C# and .NET, as those technologies are of which I'm most familiar.
+Most of the questions are about C#/.NET and SQL Server, as I'm most familiar with those technologies.

 #### 1. Describe SQL